publiccodenet/about/activities/tool-management/mailing lists.md

 * How to leave

 The easiest way to unsubscribe from the mailing list is to send a message to listname-leave@lists.publiccode.net.
-Mailman will send you a confirmation message and if you reply to that message you will be unsubscribed.
-You will not need to know your password to do this.
+Mailman will send you a confirmation message.
+If you reply to that message you will be unsubscribed.
+You do not need to know your password to do this.

 You can also unsubscribe via the web page by [simply click on the mailing list you are on]( https://lists.publiccode.net/mailman/postorius/lists/?all-lists) and then click "unsubscribe".